-Section 504 Hearing Requests
+Section 504 Procedural Safeguards

-Any student or parent or guardian ("grievant") may request an impartial hearing due to the school system's actions or inactions regarding your child's identification, evaluation, or educational placement under Section 504.
-Requests for an impartial hearing must be in writing to the school system's Section 504 Coordinator, however, a grievant's failure to request a hearing in writing does not alleviate the school system's obligation to provide an impartial hearing if the grievant orally requests an impartial hearing through the school system's 504 Coordinator.
-The school system's Section 504 Coordinator will assist the grievant in completing the written Request for Hearing.
-The Section 504 Coordinator may be contacted through the school system's central office.
-Copies of the 504 Procedural Safeguards and Notice of Rights of Students and Parents Under Section 504 may be found at the system's website or may be picked up at the central office or at any of the school offices.
+- 1. Overview: Any student or parent/guardian ("grievant") may request an impartial hearing due to the school system's actions or inactions regarding your child's identification, evaluation, or educational placement under Section 504.
+Requests for an impartial hearing must be in writing to the school system's Section 504 Coordinator; however, a grievant's failure to request a hearing in writing does not alleviate the school system's obligation to provide an impartial hearing if the grievant orally requests an impartial hearing through the school system's Section 504 Coordinator.
+The school system's Section 504 Coordinator will assist the grievant in completing the written Request for Hearing. - 2.
+Hearing Request: The Request for the Hearing must include the following: - a.
+The name of the student. - b.
+The address of the residence of the student. - c.
+The name of the school the student is attending. - d.
+The decision that is the subject of the hearing. - e.
+The requested reasons for review. - f.
+The proposed remedy sought by the grievant. - g.
+The name and contact information of the grievant.